Downtown Durham’s Bar Brunello announces monthly wine series

 Wine aficionados and neophytes alike can soak up some of Brunello’s enthusiasm starting with that orange wine class on April 24.

-Bar Brunello is located at 117 E. Main St. in downtown Durham and is open regularly Tuesday through Thursday from 4-10pm and Fridays and Saturdays from 4 p.m. to midnight.
-For more information on the bar or classes visit barbrunello.com or e-mail info@barbrunello.com.
+Bar Brunello is at 117 E. Main St. in downtown Durham and is open Tuesday through Thursday from 4-10 p.m. and Fridays and Saturdays from 4 p.m. to midnight.
+For more information on the bar or classes, visit barbrunello.com or email info@barbrunello.com.

 Matt Lardie is a Durham-based food and travel writer.
 He writes the Eat Write Go blog: eatwritego.com.
 Reach him at matt@eatwritego.com